-That’s why many employers make consultant jobs a part of the overall staffing management plan for their accounting and finance organization.
-Businesses large and small are finding that many positions don’t require a full-time hire and are better covered by interim team members, such as consultants.
+That’s one of the reasons employers make consultant jobs a part of the overall staffing management plan for their accounting and finance organization.
+Large and small businesses are finding that many positions don’t require a full-time hire and are better covered by interim team members, such as consultants.

 They are also engaging expert consultants for special projects requiring hard-to-find subject-matter expertise and other critical initiatives of limited duration.
-Some also rely on interim management consultants during a lengthy hiring process.
+Some rely on interim management consultants during a lengthy hiring process.
 And many businesses now look to managed business services providers to provide teams of specialized consultants to handle a wide range of accounting and finance challenges, from revenue cycle improvement to post-acquisition financial integration.
 (You can learn more about managed business services in this post.)

 Following is a quick overview of in-demand roles featured in the latest Salary Guide that could also be consultant jobs.